-48.(1) A Municipal Authorised Official must issue a certificate of compliance with conditions of approval in line with the requirements of Section 53 of SPLUMA and in terms of this By-law:-

-(a) once the land may be registered; and

-(b) once the land may be transferred into separate ownership.

-(2) The prohibition on the use of land before compliance with the conditions of approval does not prohibit the use of the land for the purposes that it was lawfully used before municipal planning approval granted, unless a Municipal Planning Approval Authority directed otherwise.

-(3) The prohibition on the occupation of a building before compliance with the conditions of approval does not prohibit the occupation of a building that was lawfully in existence on a property before municipal planning approval was granted, unless a Municipal Planning Approval Authority directed otherwise.
+- 48.(1) A Municipality must issue a certificate of compliance with conditions of approval in line with the requirements of Section 53 of SPLUMA and in terms of this By-law:- - (a) once the land may be registered; and - (b) once the land may be transferred into separate ownership. - (2) The prohibition on the use of land before compliance with the conditions of approval does not prohibit the use of the land for the purposes that it was lawfully used before municipal planning approval granted, unless a Municipal Planning Approval Authority directed otherwise. - (3) The prohibition on the occupation of a building before compliance with the conditions of approval does not prohibit the occupation of a building that was lawfully in existence on a property before municipal planning approval was granted, unless a Municipal Planning Approval Authority directed otherwise.

-Transfer of roads, public places and public facilities
+Transfer of roads, parks, open spaces and public facilities

-49.(1) If an application for the subdivision of land or township establishment was approved subject to a condition that land must be provided for a public facility or public place to be administered and maintained by the Municipality or another organ of state, the applicant must, at his or her or its own cost, transfer the land to the Municipality, organ of state or the state, unless stated otherwise in the conditions of establishment.

-(2) If an application for the subdivision of land or township establishment was approved subject to a condition that the applicant must transfer land for use as a road, the applicant must, at his or her own cost, transfer the land to the Municipality or relevant roads agency, unless stated otherwise in the conditions of establishment.

-(3) Land for use as a municipal road, park or other public place must be regarded as land of which the ownership vests in the Municipality contemplated in Section 32 of the Deeds Registries Act.
+- 49.(1) If an application for the subdivision of land or township establishment was approved subject to a condition that land must be provided for a public facility to be administered and maintained by the Municipality or another organ of state, the applicant must, at his or her or its own cost, transfer the land to the Municipality, organ of state or the state. - (2) If an application for the subdivision of land or township establishment was approved subject to a condition that the applicant must transfer land for use as a road, the applicant must, at his or her own cost, transfer the land to the Municipality or relevant roads agency. - (3) Land for use as a municipal road, park or other public open space must be regarded as land of which the ownership vests in the Municipality contemplated in Section 32 of the Deeds Registries Act.